 In road cycling, the external rim width is more important than the internal rim width.
 External rim width is the distance from the outside of one rim wall to the outside of the opposite rim wall.

 This measurement is important due to aerodynamics.
 In road cycling, aerodynamics matter far more due to the higher speeds.
-At speeds over 10 mph, wind resistance creates a significant amount of drag.
+The breaking point is around 10 mph.
+At speeds over 10 mph wind resistance creates a significant amount of drag.
 You have to burn more energy to overcome that extra resistance.
+At lower speeds, aerodynamics matter less.

 A number of studies have been performed on the aerodynamics of road bikes.
 Based on wind tunnel testing, the rule of 105 was formed.
 According to this interesting article, “The Rule of 105 states that the rim must be at least 105% the width of the tire if you have any chance of re-capturing airflow from the tire and controlling it or smoothing it.”
 In other words, the rim should be 5% wider than the tire so the tire and rim minimize disruption of the air as they pass through.